Andamio-Platform/andamio-lesson-coach/working-drafts/33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f/lesson-coach-drafts/101-1-run-db-api-locally.md

 ## Common Issues and Solutions

-### Issue: Database connection refused
-**Why it happens:** PostgreSQL isn't running or DATABASE_URL is incorrect **How to fix it:**
-- Verify PostgreSQL is running: `pg_isready`
-- Check your DATABASE_URL format matches your actual database credentials

 ### Issue: Port 4000 already in use
 **Why it happens:** Another process is using port 4000 **How to fix it:**
-- Kill the existing process: `lsof -ti:4000 | xargs kill -9`
+* Kill the existing process: `lsof -ti:4000 | xargs kill -9`
-- Or change the port in the API configuration
+* Or change the port in the API configuration

 ### Issue: Prisma client not generated
 **Why it happens:** Build step failed or was skipped